dobretony/python-start-environment/README.md

 # Skeleton for Python Environments
 A starting environment for Python3 using virtualenv in order to work.
+This is a web server created using Python3 Flask.

+It has the basics utilities for sqlite3, authorization and packages required to instantly start off creating a web app.

 ## How to install

 First off, you should start with [installing python3 on your machine](https://realpython.com/installing-python/).
 With Python3 installed the package virtualenv should already be available.

 In order to start the project: